asreview/asreview/docs/source/features/pre_screening.rst

 computed the relevance scores.
 With certainty-based is selected the document with the highest relevance score is showed followed by the 2nd in line, etcetera, untill a new model is trained with new relevance scores.
-When uncertainty-based is selected, the most uncertain docuemtn is sampled according to the model (i.e. closest to 0.5 probability).
+When uncertainty-based is selected, the most uncertain document is sampled according to the model (i.e. closest to 0.5 probability).
 When random is selected, as it says, randomly select samples with no regard to model assigned probabilities. **Warning**: selecting this option means your review is not